noman-sajid/Habit-Building/frontend/ARCHITECTURE.md

 │   │   ├── Home.jsx        # The home page.
 │   │   ├── LandingPage.jsx # The landing page for new users.
 │   │   └── authPages/      # Pages related to user authentication.
+│   │       ├── ForgotPasswordPage.jsx
 │   │       ├── LoginPage.jsx
+│   │       ├── PasswordResetSent.jsx
+│   │       ├── RegisterPage.jsx
-│   │       └── RegisterPage.jsx
+│   │       └── ResetPasswordPage.jsx
 │   ├── reducers/         # Redux reducers.
-│   │   └── authReducer.js  # Reducer for managing authentication state.
+│   │   ├── authReducer.js  # Reducer for managing authentication state.
+│   │   └── habitReducer.js # Reducer for managing habit state.
 │   ├── routes/           # Routing-related components.
 │   │   └── ProtectedRoute.jsx # A component to protect routes that require authentication.
 │   ├── services/         # Services for interacting with external APIs.
 │   │   └── axiosInstance.js # A pre-configured Axios instance for making API requests.
 │   ├── store.js          # Redux store configuration.
+│   ├── App.css           # Main application styles.
 │   ├── App.js            # The main application component, containing the router setup.
+│   ├── index.css         # Global styles.
 │   ├── index.js          # The entry point of the React application.
-│   └── ...
+│   └── reportWebVitals.js# Performance measurement.
 └── ...
 ```

 ## State Management (Redux)

-The application uses Redux for state management.
+The application uses Redux Toolkit for efficient and predictable state management.

-- **Store:** The single source of truth for the application's state.
-Configured in `src/store.js`.
+- **Store:** The single source of truth for the application's state, configured in `src/store.js`.
+It combines multiple reducers into a single root reducer.
 - **Reducers:** Pure functions that specify how the application's state changes in response to actions.
-The `authReducer` in `src/reducers/authReducer.js` manages user authentication state, including loading and initialization status.
+  - `authReducer`: Manages user authentication state, including loading and initialization status.
+  - `habitReducer`: Manages the state for habits, including creating, reading, updating, and deleting habits.
-- **Actions:** Payloads of information that send data from the application to the Redux store.
-Asynchronous actions, such as API calls, are handled using Thunks in `src/actions/`.
+- **Actions:** Asynchronous actions, such as API calls, are handled using Thunks defined in the `src/actions/` directory.
+These thunks dispatch actions to the reducers to update the state.

+## Habit Management

+Habit management is a core feature of the application and has its own set of components, actions, and reducer.

+- **Components:**
+  - `CreateHabitForm`: A multi-step form for creating new habits.
+  - `HabitList`: Displays a list of all the user's habits.
+  - `HabitCard`: A component that displays a single habit and allows the user to interact with it (e.g., mark as complete, view details).
+- **Actions:** The `habitActions.js` file contains thunks for all habit-related API calls, including:
+  - `createHabit`
+  - `getHabits`
+  - `getHabitDetails`
+  - `updateHabit`
+  - `deleteHabit`
+  - `markHabitComplete`
+  - `getHabitSummary`
+- **Reducer:** The `habitReducer.js` file manages the state for habits, including the list of habits, a single habit's details, and loading/error states.

 ## Routing

 Routing is managed by `react-router-dom`.

-- **`App.js`:** Defines the main routes for the application.
+- **`App.js`:** Defines the main routes for the application, including public routes and protected routes.
 - **`ProtectedRoute.jsx`:** A higher-order component that checks if a user is authenticated before allowing access to a route.
 If the user is not authenticated, they are redirected to the login page.

 ## API Communication

 All communication with the backend API is handled through a pre-configured Axios instance in `src/services/axiosInstance.js`.
-This allows for centralized handling of API requests, including setting base URLs and handling authentication tokens.
+This allows for centralized handling of API requests, including setting base URLs and automatically including authentication tokens in the headers of requests.